 Studies have shown a correlation between mental and physical health, where approximately 15% to 30% of patients with post-traumatic stress disorder (PTSD) also experience chronic pain.
 So what defines trauma?
 Trauma is formally defined as “when our ability to respond to a perceived threat is overwhelming, which causes the nervous system to go into survival mode.”
 During survival mode, the body activates the sympathetic nervous system, which means that “cortisol is constantly released, thus causing an increase in blood pressure and heart rate.”

-Trauma affects multiple mechanisms in the body.
+Trauma affects multiple mechanisms in the body, much like Substance Use Disorder or Alcohol Use Disorder.
 Specifically, the sympathetic nervous system can remain activated for several days to months.
 When the sympathetic nervous system activates, it can cause somatic pain.
 Somatic pain is pain that a person experiences without an organic cause.
 Despite extensive lab testing and imaging, there is not a clear explanation for why a person experiences this type of pain.

 Mental and Physical Pain Following Trauma